remipassmoilesel/abc-map/documentation/1_setup-workstation.md

 **The development environment has only been tested under GNU / Linux, it will not work on Windows.**

+**Windows is supported as a target operating system, via browsers.
+It will never be actively supported as a development operating system.**

 ## Minimal setup